Fluocinolone acetonide (Into the eye)

 Fluocinolone Acetonide (floo-oh-SIN-oh-lone a-SEET-oh-nide)

 Treats chronic swelling of the eye that is not caused by an infection.
-This medicine is a steroid.
+Also treats diabetic macular edema (DME).
+This medicine is a corticosteroid.

 When This Medicine Should Not Be Used